opengauss-mirror/docs/content/zh/docs/ToolandCommandReference/gs_ddr.md

 -   计划内备集群升主。

     ```shell
-    gs_ddr -t switchover -m primary --time-out=300 --disaster_type dorado
+    gs_ddr -t switchover -m primary
     --------------------------------------------------------------------------------
     Dorado disaster recovery switchover 0010eb1ee6d611efae78f82e3f372fc4
     --------------------------------------------------------------------------------
     Start dorado disaster switchover.
     Parse cluster conf from file.
     Successfully parse cluster conf from file.
+    Successfully get the para disaster_type: dorado.
+    And now, on the primary cluster exectue the command:
+    gs_ddr -t switchover -m disaster_standby
     Got the step for action:[switchover].
     Waiting for cluster and all instances normal.
     Successfully do_first_stage_for_switchover.
-    Please ensure that the "Remote Replication Pairs" configured correctly, and check the "Local Resource Role" is Primary.Ready to move on (yes/no)? yes
+    Please ensure that the "Remote Replication Pairs" configured correctly,
+    and check the "Local Resource Role" is Primary.Ready to move on (yes/no)? yes
     Start reload cm_agent and cm_server param.
     Successfully reload cm guc param on all nodes.
     Start set all dss instance CLUSTER_RUN_MODE.